showpass/swift-style-guide/README.md

 }
 ```

-* **1.9** We prefer to have function declaration and if conditions in one line (120 characters), if possible.
+* **1.9** We prefer to have function declaration and if conditions in one line if possible.
 If you find it can't be fit within one line, you are probably making the function doing too much as taking too many parameters or the if statement is too hard to grasp.
+You can also define descriptive variables to shorten your code.

 ```swift
 // Xcode indentation for a function declaration that has multiple paramethers